Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis

 Due to page limitations, Table~\ref{tab: alpha selection} and Table~\ref{tab: partial rtf} only provide partial results, and complete results are provided in Appendix~\ref{appendix: alpha section full} and~\ref{appendix: rtf}, respectively.
 Other minor analysis is provided in Appendix~\ref{appendix: minor analysis}.

-\textbf{SFM strength selection:} As shown in Table~\ref{tab: alpha selection} and the tables in Appendix~\ref{appendix: alpha section full}, using values of $\alpha>1.0$ significantly improves both pseudo-MOS scores and WER.
-The $\overline{\text{PMOS}}$, used as the selection criterion, tends to first increase and then decrease as $\alpha$ increases.
-This suggests that the adaptively determined $t_{\boldsymbol{h}}$ during training is typically small.
+\textbf{SFM strength selection:} In Table~\ref{tab: alpha selection} and the tables in Appendix~\ref{appendix: alpha section full}, $\tilde{t}_{\boldsymbol{g}}$ and $\tilde{\sigma}_{\boldsymbol{g}}$ are computed according to Eq.~\ref{eq: infer}, and the reported values represent their means over all utterances in the validation sets.
+From these tables, it is evident that using values of $\alpha>1.0$ significantly improves both pseudo-MOS scores and WER.
+The $\overline{\text{PMOS}}$, which serves as the selection criterion, tends to increase initially and then decrease as $\alpha$ grows.
+This observation suggests that the adaptively determined $t_{\boldsymbol{h}}$ during training is generally small.
 As a result, the intermediate state constructed at inference with $\alpha=1.0$ corresponds to an early position on the CondOT paths.
 When Gaussian noise $\boldsymbol{X}_0$ is added at this stage, the resulting signal-to-noise ratio is low, making it difficult for the flow decoder to extract sufficient information and weakening the guidance during early sampling steps.